RyuuXS/Reforestation/README.md

-## Why did the kid cross the playground?
-To get to the other slide.
+## How do you get a baby alien to sleep?
+You rocket.